scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Selection of PCBs to Propagate {#selection}

 As an AS receives a series of intra-ISD or core PCBs, it must select the PCBs it will use to continue beaconing.
-Each AS must specify a local policy on the basis of which PCBs are evaluated, selected or eliminated.
-The selection process can be based on *path* properties (e.g., length, disjointness across different paths) as well as on *PCB* properties (e.g., age, expiration time) - each AS is free to use those properties that suit the AS best.
-The control service can then compute the overall quality of each candidate PCB based on these properties.
-For this, the AS should use a selection algorithm or metric that reflects its needs and requirements and identifies the best PCBs or paths segments for this AS.
+Each AS specifies a local policy on the basis of which PCBs are evaluated, selected, or eliminated.
+The selection process can inspect and compare the properties of the candidate PCBs (e.g., length, disjointness across different paths, age, expiration time) and/or take into account which PCBs have been propagated in the past.

+Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.
+From these viable PCBs, only a relatively small subset can be propagated, to avoid excessive overhead of the path discovery system in bigger networks.
+The goal of the AS should be to propagate those candidate PCBs with the highest probability of collectively meeting the needs of the endpoints that will perform path construction.
+As SCION does not provide any in-band signal about the intentions of endpoints nor about the policies of downstream ASes, the policy will typically select a somewhat diverse set optimized for multiple, generic parameters.

 #### Storing and Selecting Candidate PCBs